 The Maryland estate tax is a state tax imposed on the privilege of transferring property.
 Simply stated, the tax consists of an accounting of everything a decedent owned or had certain interests in at the date of death.
-The tax is administered and collected by the Comptroller of Maryland and is due within nine (9) months after the decedent's date of death.
-See the MET-1 Estate Tax Return or more information.
+The tax is administered and collected by the Comptroller of Maryland and is due within nine (9) months after the decedentís date of death.
+See the MET-1 Estate Tax Return and the links below for more information.

 The Maryland inheritances tax is a tax imposed on the privilege of receiving property.
 The tax is collected by the Register of Wills located in the county where the decedent either lived or owned property and is not due until the property is distributed from the estate.
 For more information, contact the Office of the Register of Wills.